MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ms.custom: scenarios:getting-started, languages:JavaScript, devx-track-js
 ---

-# Deploy a Node.js web app using MongoDB to Azure
+# Deploy a Node.js + MongoDB web app to Azure

 Azure provides a fully managed solution for hosting JavaScript web apps in the cloud.
 In this article, you will clone and deploy a basic **Express.js** app using a **MongoDB** database to Azure.
 The Express.js app will be hosted in Azure App Service and the MongoDB database in Azure Cosmos DB, a cloud native database offering a [100% MongoDB compatible API](/azure/cosmos-db/mongodb/mongodb-introduction).
 Azure supports hosting Node.js apps on both Linux (Node versions 10, 12, and 14) and Windows (versions 10 and 12) server environments.